Oussama Mellouli: 2011

-2012 Olympics
+2012 London Olympics

 Mellouli won 2 medals (1 gold in the 10km marathon and 1 bronze in the 1500m freestyle) at the 2012 Summer Olympics held in London, UK.
 He became the first person to win medals in the pool and open-water swimming in the same Olympics.

 2013

 Mellouli won 1 gold medal in the 5km marathon at the 2013 World Championships, in Barcelona, Spain.

 2016 Olympics

 Mellouli participated in two competitions in Rio 2016 Summer Olympics but did not win any medals.
 In the 1500m freestyle, he came first in his heat with 15:07.78 (considerably slower than his London 2012 Summer Olympics time of 14:40.31) but ranked 21st in the competition and thus did not qualify for the final.
 He also competed in the 10km marathon, finishing in 12th place with 1:53:06 (+0:00:07 of the gold winner).

 2020 Olympics

 In July 2021, Mellouli had initially decided to withdraw from the 2020 Summer Olympics in Tokyo due to a dispute with the Tunisian federation for alleged forgery since 2017.
 However, he later announced that he would compete at the Tokyo Games, as the Tunisian Olympic Committee President Mahrez Boussian had promised to settle the dispute.